-In addition to the admission criteria established by the College of Graduate Studies at The University of Toledo, the applicant to the MSW program must submit
+In addition to the admission criteria established by the College of Graduate Studies at The University of Toledo, applicants to the MSW program must submit

 The personal statement and references from both employers and prior faculty members will be evaluated for a “fit” with the social work profession and our program’s focus on social and economic justice.
 Applicants must convey their valuing of and adherence to the values and ethics of the profession.
 Applicants with no evidence of the above will not be admitted to the program.

-Students must enroll in 16 credit hours of field education to obtain the required 900 hours required by CSWE.
-Six (6) of these hours are taken during the foundation year and ten (10) during the advanced year.
+Students must enroll in 16 credit hours of field education to obtain the minimum required by CSWE.
+Six (6) of these credit hours are taken during the foundation year and ten (10) credit hours during the advanced year.
 While every effort is made to accommodate students with full-time jobs, applicants to the program must be aware that field placements primarily take place during business hours and on week days.
 We are unable to guarantee a night or weekend field placement.